verizonunlock/class-action/README.md

 ## 🎯 **THE ISSUE**

 Verizon has systematically locked bootloaders on Google Pixel devices, preventing users from:
-- ✅ Installing custom operating systems like GrapheneOS
+- ✅ Installing custom operating systems (LineageOS, CalyxOS, GrapheneOS, /e/OS)
+- ✅ Running custom recovery software (TWRP, CWM)
+- ✅ Rooting devices for advanced customization
+- ✅ Installing alternative firmware and kernels
+- ✅ Accessing bootloader-level system modifications
-- ✅ Exercising full ownership rights over their devices
+- ✅ Exercising full ownership rights over their purchased devices
-- ✅ Accessing advanced security and privacy features
 - ✅ Using their devices as they see fit after purchase

 **This violates the Sherman Antitrust Act and consumer protection laws.**